MeetMangrove/playbook/the_rules.md

 **Step 1**
 - If inside a project, refer to the person in charge and talk about the problem directly on 1 to 1.
-- If the problem is a lack of leadership or at least you feel it wrong, begin to talk directly with the lead on the project about it.
+- If the problem is a lack of leadership or a wrong one, begin to talk directly with the lead on the project about it.
 The sooner the better.
 - For any other conflict, talk to the person that causes the conflict.
 Be benevolent, try to understand why this person is acting like this.

 **Step 2**